wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-create-nsg-classic-ps.md

 <properties
-   pageTitle="How to create NSGs in classic mode using PowerShell| Windows Azure" description="Learn how to create and deploy NSGs in classic mode using PowerShell" services="virtual-network" documentationCenter="na"
+   pageTitle="How to create NSGs in classic mode using PowerShell| Azure" description="Learn how to create and deploy NSGs in classic mode using PowerShell" services="virtual-network" documentationCenter="na"